 Every time an Alexa skill is invoked, Amazon learns — each utterance sharpening the machine learning and artificial intelligence capabilities.

 The future of Cloud Adoption in Call Centers

 With feature-rich IaaS and PasS offerings now available from AWS, migrating a corporations on-premise data centers into their cloud is not a matter of ‘if “ — but “when”.
 Everyone knows that customer’s don’t give a shit about your data centers.

 With voice services, their target just moves down the street from the data center — to corporate call centers.
 The recent AWS releases of the Polly, Lex, and Rekognition services services offer compelling features that are early indicators of a viable strategy.

 In the coming years, expect to hear lots of familiar Fear, Uncertainty, and Doubt (FUD) derived from cloud adoption and reapplied to the call center industry as thought leaders declare all the reason why this won’t work — probably starting with security issues.
 This phase will be followed by nervous sales teams casting doubt on the viability of machine learning and artificial intelligence for call centers.

 Ultimately, we’ll know when the AWS strategy has succeed when incumbent vendors start proposing hybrid call-center solutions.
 The final sign of success is when all the engineers are arguing about the term callcenterless — and every article starts with “first and foremost, there are still call centers in a callcenterless architecture”.

-Let’s just hope the companies we are patronizing have already migrated their call centers to AWS voice platforms at that point.
+Let’s just hope the companies we are patronizing have already migrated their call centers to AWS voice platforms, like AWS Amazon Connect at that point.
 Then we can all finally stop yelling “representative” to get actual service through voice channels — instead we can just ask Alexa.